 You don’t need to be a professional artist to come up with a compelling narrative and turn that concept into a reality.

-It should focus on the main characters, their central conflicts, and the key events that move them forward through the story.
+Focus on the main characters, their central conflicts, and the key events that move them through the story.

-You’ll have a chance to shore up the details later on, but the initial storyboard should at least reflect a logical progression in which each beat flows naturally from the one before.
+The initial storyboard should reflect a logical progression in which each beat flows naturally from the one before.

 Storyboarding is the time to think of the big picture and how your content fits together as an organic whole.